 We all have thousands of opportunities every single day to help realize the 'natural order of things.'

 So many seemingly trivial interactions between two people present us with a choice:

 Do we pass along a little spark of love and humanity or do we pass up

-those opportunities and leave the world a little bit colder in the process?
+those opportunities and leave the world a little bit colder in

 God says every individual shall be judged by how they treat others,